Our science is geared towards care of human lives

 Thanks to its modular structure, with at least two distinct domains (enzymatic hydrolysis and substrate recognition), we can combine the different modules and produce, through synthetic biology, new enzybiotics with desired properties, such as higher activity or a broader spectrum of destruction.
 Moreover, lysins can even be engineered to kill bacterial pathogens from without, a property that is not present in natural lysins.

-Two types of lytic enzymes
+Multiple types of lytic enzymes

 EPLEs are engineered proteins result as combination of different activity modules, that confers the final synthetic product enhanced antimicrobial activity or resistance to hazardous environmental conditions, or an advantage when treating an infection.